mcole22266/cortexx/README.md

    - `POSTGRES_PASSWORD`=_the password the project should use_
    - `REACT_APP_JWT_SECRET`=_a secret to be used by the JSON Web Token_

+## How to Run

+1. Download Docker-Compose if you do not have it already
+2. From this folder, run `docker-compose up --build`
+3. Once complete, navigate to `http://localhost`

 ---

 ## Contributors